sleepyfalconstudios/TwitchBot/readme.md

 - you cannot update story information
 - the pages have no good style
 - the nav bar is missing links
+- suggestions can only be saved, not retrieved